teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 Apple’s use of both hardware and UI design patents gave it a substantial advantage over Samsung, and resulted in a resounding victory.
 Tech startups can use a similar strategy, at a smaller scale, to protect their investment in creating innovative UI and hardware designs.

-# 3. Design Patent Strategies for Tech Startups
+# UI Design Patent Strategies for Tech Startups

 Major tech companies like Apple, Samsung and Microsoft pursue UI design patents in a big way.
 [Microsoft](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=0&f=S&l=50&d=PTXT&RS=%28AN%2Fsamsung+AND+%28%28%28%28%28%28%28%28%28%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486%29+OR+CCL%2FD14%2F487%29+OR+CCL%2FD14%2F488%29+OR+CCL%2FD14%2F489%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F491%29+OR+CCL%2FD14%2F492%29+OR+CCL%2FD14%2F493%29+OR+CCL%2FD14%2F494%29%29&Refine=Refine+Search&Refine=Refine+Search&Query=AN%2Fmicrosoft+AND+%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486+OR+CCL%2FD14%2F487+OR+CCL%2FD14%2F488+OR+CCL%2FD14%2F489+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F491+OR+CCL%2FD14%2F492+OR+CCL%2FD14%2F493+OR+CCL%2FD14%2F494%29) is aggressively growing its portfolio of 1,600 UI design patents.
 [Apple](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=0&f=S&l=50&d=PTXT&RS=%28AN%2Ffacebook+AND+%28%28%28%28%28%28%28%28%28%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486%29+OR+CCL%2FD14%2F487%29+OR+CCL%2FD14%2F488%29+OR+CCL%2FD14%2F489%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F491%29+OR+CCL%2FD14%2F492%29+OR+CCL%2FD14%2F493%29+OR+CCL%2FD14%2F494%29%29&Refine=Refine+Search&Refine=Refine+Search&Query=AN%2Fapple+AND+%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486+OR+CCL%2FD14%2F487+OR+CCL%2FD14%2F488+OR+CCL%2FD14%2F489+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F491+OR+CCL%2FD14%2F492+OR+CCL%2FD14%2F493+OR+CCL%2FD14%2F494%29) and [Samsung](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=0&f=S&l=50&d=PTXT&RS=%28AN%2Fapple+AND+%28%28%28%28%28%28%28%28%28%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486%29+OR+CCL%2FD14%2F487%29+OR+CCL%2FD14%2F488%29+OR+CCL%2FD14%2F489%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F491%29+OR+CCL%2FD14%2F492%29+OR+CCL%2FD14%2F493%29+OR+CCL%2FD14%2F494%29%29&Refine=Refine+Search&Refine=Refine+Search&Query=AN%2Fsamsung+AND+%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486+OR+CCL%2FD14%2F487+OR+CCL%2FD14%2F488+OR+CCL%2FD14%2F489+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F491+OR+CCL%2FD14%2F492+OR+CCL%2FD14%2F493+OR+CCL%2FD14%2F494%29) have patented hundreds more.
 Other companies take a more focused approach.
 [Facebook](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=0&f=S&l=50&d=PTXT&RS=%28AN%2Fadobe+AND+%28%28%28%28%28%28%28%28%28%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486%29+OR+CCL%2FD14%2F487%29+OR+CCL%2FD14%2F488%29+OR+CCL%2FD14%2F489%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F491%29+OR+CCL%2FD14%2F492%29+OR+CCL%2FD14%2F493%29+OR+CCL%2FD14%2F494%29%29&Refine=Refine+Search&Refine=Refine+Search&Query=AN%2Ffacebook+AND+%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486+OR+CCL%2FD14%2F487+OR+CCL%2FD14%2F488+OR+CCL%2FD14%2F489+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F491+OR+CCL%2FD14%2F492+OR+CCL%2FD14%2F493+OR+CCL%2FD14%2F494%29), [Google](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=0&f=S&l=50&d=PTXT&RS=%28AN%2Ffacebook+AND+%28%28%28%28%28%28%28%28%28%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486%29+OR+CCL%2FD14%2F487%29+OR+CCL%2FD14%2F488%29+OR+CCL%2FD14%2F489%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F491%29+OR+CCL%2FD14%2F492%29+OR+CCL%2FD14%2F493%29+OR+CCL%2FD14%2F494%29%29&Refine=Refine+Search&Refine=Refine+Search&Query=AN%2Fgoogle+AND+%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486+OR+CCL%2FD14%2F487+OR+CCL%2FD14%2F488+OR+CCL%2FD14%2F489+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F491+OR+CCL%2FD14%2F492+OR+CCL%2FD14%2F493+OR+CCL%2FD14%2F494%29), [Adobe](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=0&f=S&l=50&d=PTXT&RS=%28AN%2Fgoogle+AND+%28%28%28%28%28%28%28%28%28%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486%29+OR+CCL%2FD14%2F487%29+OR+CCL%2FD14%2F488%29+OR+CCL%2FD14%2F489%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F491%29+OR+CCL%2FD14%2F492%29+OR+CCL%2FD14%2F493%29+OR+CCL%2FD14%2F494%29%29&Refine=Refine+Search&Refine=Refine+Search&Query=AN%2Fadobe+AND+%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486+OR+CCL%2FD14%2F487+OR+CCL%2FD14%2F488+OR+CCL%2FD14%2F489+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F491+OR+CCL%2FD14%2F492+OR+CCL%2FD14%2F493+OR+CCL%2FD14%2F494%29), [Nest](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=0&f=S&l=50&d=PTXT&RS=%28AN%2Fsamsung+AND+%28%28%28%28%28%28%28%28%28%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486%29+OR+CCL%2FD14%2F487%29+OR+CCL%2FD14%2F488%29+OR+CCL%2FD14%2F489%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F491%29+OR+CCL%2FD14%2F492%29+OR+CCL%2FD14%2F493%29+OR+CCL%2FD14%2F494%29%29&Refine=Refine+Search&Refine=Refine+Search&Query=AN%2Fnest+AND+%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486+OR+CCL%2FD14%2F487+OR+CCL%2FD14%2F488+OR+CCL%2FD14%2F489+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F491+OR+CCL%2FD14%2F492+OR+CCL%2FD14%2F493+OR+CCL%2FD14%2F494%29), and [Autodesk](http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.htm&r=0&f=S&l=50&d=PTXT&RS=%28AN%2Fmicrosoft+AND+%28%28%28%28%28%28%28%28%28%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486%29+OR+CCL%2FD14%2F487%29+OR+CCL%2FD14%2F488%29+OR+CCL%2FD14%2F489%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F490%29+OR+CCL%2FD14%2F491%29+OR+CCL%2FD14%2F492%29+OR+CCL%2FD14%2F493%29+OR+CCL%2FD14%2F494%29%29&Refine=Refine+Search&Refine=Refine+Search&Query=AN%2Fautodesk+AND+%28CCL%2FD14%2F485+OR+CCL%2FD14%2F486+OR+CCL%2FD14%2F487+OR+CCL%2FD14%2F488+OR+CCL%2FD14%2F489+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F490+OR+CCL%2FD14%2F491+OR+CCL%2FD14%2F492+OR+CCL%2FD14%2F493+OR+CCL%2FD14%2F494%29) each have a handful.